-Brexit: What is at stake in EU-UK talks? - BBC News
+Brexit: What is at stake in EU-UK talks?

 It means passport-free travel between the two countries, with close co-operation between border services.

-But if the UK leaves the EU single market - as Mrs May and Conservative Brexiteers want - there will have to be customs controls on the border.

-The implications for trade are enormous.
-New customs posts might be avoided, however, if the UK opts to stay in the EU customs union.
-It could do that, yet still leave the single market - a situation that Turkey has today.
+It says the aim is to find "a practical solution" that avoids creating new obstacles to Irish-UK trade.

+About 30,000 people freely cross the 500km (300-mile) border every day.
+Much of the border traffic involves small businesses ill-equipped to cope with any new customs burden.

-The border question will loom large now that a Northern Ireland party, the conservative Democratic Unionists (DUP), is poised to prop up Theresa May's minority government.
+The border question looms large now that a Northern Ireland party, the conservative Democratic Unionists (DUP), is propping up Theresa May's minority government.

-Calculating the UK's exit bill will be fraught with difficulties.
-There is no simple formula for it, and every sign that the UK and EU will argue intensely over the figures.

-- the UK's share of EU commitments due before the Brexit deadline, called "reste à liquider" (RAL) in EU jargon
+Some have voiced concern, however, that maintaining an open border could provide a back door into the UK for EU migrants.
+There are also fears that smugglers and fraudsters could exploit any legal loopholes affecting Northern Ireland.